Flower in Fountain

 but the words "lucky" and "unlucky" appear seven times in the Good

+New Bible.
 However, it is most frequently used in our

 everyday language.
 In the German, Netherlands and Afrikaans versions